 Remove cold planed material concurrent with planing activities so that removal does not lag more than 50 feet behind the planer.

 15-2.02B(3)(d) Payment

-Payment for removal of traffic loops, pavement markers, thermoplastic traffic stripe, painted traffic stripe, and pavement marking within the area of cold planing is included in the payment for cold plane asphalt concrete pavement.
+Payment for removal of pavement markers, thermoplastic traffic stripe, painted traffic stripe, and pavement marking within the area of cold planing is paid for under cold plane asphalt concrete pavement.